 Although day-to-day program operations are effectively managed within department boundaries, state agencies must transcend those boundaries to develop an enterprise-wide vision for using technology to improve the efficiency and quality of services delivered to Texans.

 Loblolly evaluates both new and established technologies to develop common enterprise architecture standards and strategies that can be shared across the agency and aligned to federal and state initiatives.
-The scope of transformation activities can be broad, as is the case with enterprise infrastructure planning efforts or the development of an enterprise back-up and recovery plan, or more specialized, such as selecting a common database platform, evaluating an off-the-shelf software package for use across the enterprise, or assessing the impacts of moving to a shared services model.
+The scope of transformation activities can be broad, enterprise-level activities like infrastructure planning efforts, back-up and recovery plans, common database platforms, evaluating of enterprise software packages and assessing the impacts of shared services models.

 Once a decision has been reached, Loblolly can design a roadmap to realize the vision.
 Navigating the path to change requires coordination with strategic information sharing initiatives, alignment with legislative mandates, and synchronization with dependent or interfacing projects.